jmcook1186/beacon-light-client/SSZ_notes.md

 <b>QUESTION</b> What happens to the field names?
 <br>
 <b>QUESTION</b> Should the generalized indices in the light client object just be the specific indices for the data, or the full "path" through the
-hash-tree? i.e. for gen_idx = 10 in the following tree
+hash-tree? i.e. for gen_idx = 10 in the following tree (presumably just [10], as the path can be recomputed pretty easily).
 <br>
+<b>QUESTION</b> do the `historical_roots` and `eth1data_votes` have variable sizes?
+Is there a certain number of historical elements to include?
+Is this a design decision for the light client/server?
 <br>

 ```
                     1
           2                     3